packetsss/Python/README.md

-# Welcome to my first repo!
+# Welcome to my first Github repository!
-This is my Python learning curve which includes my notes, some tutorials, some Leetcode problems, some mini projects, and none me-eating-banana-photos.
+This is my Python learning curve which includes:
+- my notes
+- some tutorials
+- some Leetcode problems
+- some mini projects
+- none me-eating-banana photos.
 ## Why Python?
 - Python is incredibly easy to use and learn for new beginners(like me).
 - Python developer community is one of the most active communities.